ThaivyTran/code-password/README.md

 ## Description

 The purpose of this password generator is to build a website where a user can generate a random 8 - 128 length password with or without lowercase, uppercase, numeric, and/or special characters.
+This repo contains HTML, CSS and Javascript.

 ## Installation